 - (Trail Mavens alumnae only): previous Field Notes

-- Optional: hiking poles, small pillow, hand towel, earplugs, comfy warm shoes for hanging out at our campsite, camera, bandana or Buff to keep sun off your neck, small bottle hand sanitizer
+- Optional: hiking poles, small pillow, hand towel, earplugs, camera, bandana or Buff to keep sun off your neck, small bottle hand sanitizer

 Items in bold provided at no additional cost for any women who does not have her own.

 Our campsite in Death Valley features flush toilets and potable water spigots.
 (No showers, though!)